tfardet/NNGT/doc/user/graph-analysis.rst

        igraph is currently not usable if the in- or out-degree of any of the nodes is zero; it also does not provide an implementation for the harmonic closeness
+..
+[3] the implementation of the diameter for graph-tool is approximmate so
+       results may occasionaly differ with this backend.

 ----